hutch/xamplr-gen/README.md

 xamplr-gen is part of a set of software tools that supports development of ruby applications.

-It consists of three gems hosted on gem cutter, source code on github.
+It consists of three gems hosted on gemcutter, source code on github.

-* xamplr-pp -- this is a pure ruby pull parser
+* [xamplr-pp](http://github.com/hutch/xamplr-pp) -- this is a pure ruby pull parser
-* xamplr -- this is the xampl runtime
+* [xamplr](http://github.com/hutch/xamplr) -- this is the xampl runtime
-* xamplr-gen -- this is the code generator
+* [xamplr-gen](http://github.com/hutch/xamplr-gen) -- this is the code generator

 There is an additional fourth github repository containing examples and documentation that will be coming soon.

 Yes, that means that there's no documentation.
 And no examples.
 I agree, this is a very bad situation.

+For more information, see [the xampl page on xampl.com](http://xampl.com/so/xampl/), and/or [the weblog 'So.'](http://xampl.com/so/)

 ## Installation: